flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 So an $O(NV)$ algorithm is generally **pseudo-polynomial**, not polynomial in the binary input length.

+This complexity also explains why the integer / discretized capacity assumption matters computationally.
+If decimal data are scaled by a factor $q$, the effective capacity becomes approximately $qV$, and the running time grows accordingly.

 This is exactly why 0-1 knapsack can be NP-hard even though it admits a practical DP algorithm.

 ### 8.2 Weak NP-Hardness